+Authorized Projects Include All Incidental Costs and Furnishing and Equipping.
 Each of the bond projects described in this Bond Project List include the costs of furnishing and equipping such facilities, and all costs which are incidental but directly related to the types of projects described above.

-Examples of incidental costs include, but are not limited to: costs of design, engineering, architect and other professional services, facilities assessments, inspections, site preparation, utilities, landscaping, construction management and other planning and permitting, legal, accounting and similar costs; independent annual financial and performance audits; a customary construction contingency; demolition and disposal of existing structures; the costs of interim housing and storage during construction including relocation and construction costs incurred relating to interim facilities; rental or construction of storage facilities and other space on an interim basis for materials and other equipment and furnishings displaced during construction; costs of relocating facilities and equipment as needed in connection with the projects;
+Examples of incidental costs include, but are not limited to: costs of design, engineering, architect and other professional services, facilities assessments, inspections, site preparation, utilities, landscaping, construction management and other planning and permitting, legal, accounting and similar costs; independent annual financial and performance audits; a customary construction contingency; demolition and disposal of existing structures; the costs of interim housing and storage during construction including relocation and construction costs incurred relating to interim facilities; rental or construction of storage facilities and other space on an interim basis for materials and other equipment and furnishings displaced during construction; costs of relocating facilities and equipment as needed in connection with the projects; interim classrooms and facilities for students, administrators, and school functions, including modular facilities; federal and state-mandated safety upgrades; addressing unforeseen conditions revealed by construction/modernization and other necessary improvements required to comply with existing building codes, including the Field Act; access requirements of the Americans with Disabilities Act; costs of the election; project construction oversight, management and administration during the duration of such projects, including by District personnel, and bond issuance costs.

-FULL TEXT OF MEASURE B - continued
+FULL TEXT OF MEASURE H - continued

-interim classrooms and facilities for students, administrators, and school functions, including modular facilities; federal and statemandated safety upgrades; addressing unforeseen conditions revealed by construction/modernization and other necessary improvements required to comply with existing building codes, including the Field Act; access requirements of the Americans with Disabilities Act; costs of the election; project construction oversight, management and administration during the duration of such projects, including by District personnel, and bond issuance costs.

-Unforeseen conditions may arise during the course of planning. design and construction resulting in the scope and nature of any of the specific projects described above being altered by the District.
-In the event that the District determines that a modernization or renovation project identified on the list is more economical for the District or otherwise in the District's best interest to be undertaken as new construction, this bond measure authorizes said new construction, including land acquisition, relocation, expansion and construction and/or reconstruction, and all costs relating thereto.
-In addition, this measure authorizes the acquisition of real property, including necessary rights of ways or other real property interests, required to expand District facilities, to provide access to other District sites and facilities, or to provide additional school or related facilities.
-Further, authorized projects include reimbursements for project costs previously paid by the District, and the payment or repayment of interim or previously obtained financing for the types of projects included on the project list, such as bond anticipation notes and capital leases relating to projects and/or equipment previously financed.
-Finally, projects on this list may be undertaken and used as joint use projects with other public agencies.
+Changes in Scope; Unforeseen Conditions.
+Unforeseen conditions may arise during the course of planning, design and construction resulting in the scope and nature of any of the specific projects described above being altered by the District.
+The District may need to apply bond funds to address discoveries made in the course of reconstruction and construction, including to meet all requirement of the Department of State Architects and all building codes and standards.

+New Construction Authorized.
+The District may determine that a project planned for modernization or renovation is more economical or desirable to be undertaken as new construction.
+In such case, this bond measure authorizes said project to be undertaken as new construction, including land acquisition, relocation, expansion and construction and/or reconstruction, of all costs relating thereto.

+Acquisition of Real Property Interests.
+In addition, this measure authorizes the acquisition of real property, including necessary rights of ways or other real property interest, required to expand District facilities, to provide access to other District sites and facilities, or to provide additional school or related facilities.

+Reimbursements Authorized.
+Further, authorized projects include reimbursements for project costs previously paid by the District, and the payment or prepayment of interim or previously obtained financing for the types of projects included on the project list, such as bond anticipation notes and capital leases relating to projects and/or equipment previously financed.

+Joint Use Projects Authorized.
+Projects on this list may be undertaken and used as joint use projects with other public agencies.

+Projects Not Listed In Priority Order.
 The order in which projects are listed in the foregoing Bond Project List does not suggest an order of priority.
 Project prioritization is vested in and will be determined by the District Board of Trustees.